 It is a great little suburban club, with lots going on.
-You can watch regular Shute Shield rugby and rugby league games, participate in weekly raffles, enter into a major draw every Friday night, and enjoy a great restaurant - Wings, serving both Chinese and pub-style cuisine at value for money prices.
+You can watch regular Shute Shield rugby and rugby league games, participate in weekly raffles, enter into a major draw every Friday night, and enjoy a great restaurant - The New Greens Bistro, serving both Chinese and pub-style cuisine at value for money prices.

 146-150 Vimiera Road, Marsfield, 2122

 The Greens Bistro is now open at North Ryde RSL Sports Club !
 Originally from Denistone Sports Club they have now found at home at NRRSL Sports Club.
 The Greens bistro is a family bistro where everyone is welcome, there's no better place to have casual meal with friends and family.

 Open for lunch and dinner from Wednesday to Sunday, you'll find great value bistro and chinese meals.

 Bookings can be made directly on 02 9870 5784.

 The History of TG Millner Field

 TG Millner Field has been an important fixture in the history of the Ryde community since it was first developed from scrubland by Eastwood Rugby Club and Col. Tom Millner in the 1950s - when Marsfield was predominantly a rural area.